Is Google Photos safe for backup?

 As one of the traditional local storage solutions, (external) hard drives has large storage capacity and are widely used in our life.
 So, many users prefer to choose hard drives or external hard drive as the backup destination of Google Photos.

-If you are planning to copy photos from Google Photos to hard drive or external hard drive and looking for the easiest way, please read on, you will learn how to backup Google Photos to (external) hard drive within simple steps.
+If you are planning to copy photos from Google Photos to hard drive or external hard drive and looking for the easiest way to back up Google Photos to hard drive, please read on, you will learn how to backup Google Photos to (external) hard drive within simple steps.

 Manual way to download photos from Google Photos to hard drive

 You can also download single or multiple photo folders from Google Photos through the official website to hard drive or external hard drive.
+So, you can download Google Photos to hard drive.
 If you need to backup Google Photos to external hard drive, please connect it to the computer first and make sure it has enough capacity.

 Situation 1: Need to download a few data in Google Photos